 Prior to his work in higher education, McCord spent over twenty years in business and industry holding a variety of leadership positions primarily in a fortune 500 company.
 He has specific experience related to corporate learning and development, organizational effectiveness, process improvement, and information technology.

+Commissioner McCord is a writer and Twilight Times Books published his debut novel Awkward Grace in 2008.
+He has also written more than 500 columns for two Tennessee newspapers.
 McCord received his Bachelor of Science degree from Georgia Tech.
-He went on to earn a Master of Business Administration from Kennesaw State University in Georgia and his Doctorate of Education from the University of Tennessee at Chattanooga.
+He went on to earn a Master of Business Administration from Kennesaw State University and his Doctorate in Learning & Leadership from the University of Tennessee at Chattanooga.